deaddisc/vault/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the Lorekeep ✨
 ---

-This is a blank Quartz installation.
+To the left you will find links to some of the major regions of the world of Karceros and information about it, its people, their culture and some history.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Spend as long as you need, keep the volume down!